Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/Undefined/completing.rst

 * It adds this text in Mathics Django in the list of functions in the section it appears
 * It supplies text in the command-line for ``?`` or ``Information`` where ``Longform`` option is set to ``False``.

+To make sure we have ``summary_text`` assigned a value, there is a unit test that checks this.

-The section head as we noted above is "Mathematical Constants".
-Here is a screenshot for that section (I searched on the prefix "Mathematical Con"):
+Now let us look at this in the Django front end.
+As noted above, the section head "Mathematical Constants".
+Here is a screenshot for that
+section:

 .. image:: Mathematical-Constants.png
   :width: 400
   :alt: summary list for Mathematical Constants

+I searched on the prefix "Mathematical Con" which is the leading prefix that makes "Mathematical Constants" unique.

-To see the effect of ``summary-text`` in the CLI, we will use the stripped down ``mathics`` program that comes with ``mathics-core``:
+To see the effect of ``summary_text`` in the CLI, we will use the stripped down ``mathics`` program that comes with ``mathics-core``:

 .. code-block:: Bash